 We recognize that families need to make plans, so we will notify parents as soon as possible.
-Exams run May 21-25, and we expect to have scores back at the end of this month.
+Exams are in May, and we expect to have scores back at the end of this month.

 Some of our students may be struggling right now with skills that will be on the test, so we know there is a higher chance they will need this remediation.
 Teachers will notify those parents in the next few days.
 This does not guarantee your child will need to attend the summer program, but it gives you an opportunity to plan ahead.